Armed Forces of Ukraine: Russo-Ukrainian War (2014–present)

-On 1 February 2022, the Territorial Defense Forces were formed as the new branch of the Armed Forces.
+On 1 February 2022, the Territorial Defense Forces (TDF) were formed as the new branch of the Armed Forces.
 The TDF serves as a military reserve force which is formed by volunteers who are mobilized for local defense.
 The branch is an expansion of the old territorial defence battalions system established in 2014.

-Ukraine and NATO Membership
+Ukraine and NATO membership

 Ukraine's stated national policy is Euro-Atlantic integration, with the European Union.
 Ukraine has a "Distinctive Partnership" with NATO (see Enlargement of NATO) and has been an active participant in Partnership for Peace exercises and in peacekeeping in the Balkans.
 This close relationship with NATO has been most apparent in Ukrainian cooperation and combined peacekeeping operations with its neighbor Poland in Kosovo.
 Ukrainian servicemen also served under NATO command in Iraq, Afghanistan and in Operation Active Endeavour.

-Former President of Ukraine Viktor Yanukovych considered the level of co-operation between Ukraine and NATO sufficient.
-His predecessor Viktor Yushchenko had asked for Ukrainian membership by early 2008.
-During the 2008 Bucharest summit, NATO had declared that Ukraine will become a member of NATO whenever it wants and when it meets the criteria for accession.
+Former President of Ukraine Viktor Yushchenko had asked for Ukrainian membership by early 2008.
+During the 2008 Bucharest summit, NATO declared that Ukraine could become a member of NATO at Ukraine's discretion and when it met the criteria for accession.

+His successor, Viktor Yanukovych, considered the level of co-operation between Ukraine and NATO sufficient.

 Yanukovych, however, opted to keep Ukraine a non-aligned state.
-This materialized on June 3, 2010, when the Verkhovna Rada excluded, with 226 votes, the goal of "integration into Euro-Atlantic security and NATO membership" from the country's national security strategy.
-Amid the Euromaidan unrest, Yanukovych fled Ukraine in February 2014.The interim Yatsenyuk Government which came to power, initially said, with reference to the country's non-aligned status, that it had no plans to join NATO.
+This was formalised on 3 June 2010, when the Verkhovna Rada excluded, with 226 votes, the goal of "integration into Euro-Atlantic security and NATO membership" from the country's national security strategy.
+Amid the Euromaidan unrest, Yanukovych fled Ukraine in February 2014.

+The interim Yatsenyuk Government which came to power, initially said, with reference to the country's non-aligned status, that it had no plans to join NATO.

 However, following the Russo-Ukrainian War and parliamentary elections in October 2014, the new government made joining NATO a priority.
 On 23 December 2014, the Verkhovna Rada renounced Ukraine's non-aligned status that "proved to be ineffective in guaranteeing Ukraine's security and protecting the country from external aggression and pressure".

 The Ukrainian military is since transforming to NATO standards.
 Prime Minister of Ukraine Arseniy Yatsenyuk stated early February 2016 that de facto the Armed Forces must, soon as possible, begin its transition for Ukrainian entry into NATO and towards NATO-capable armed forces.

-President Volodymyr Zelenskyy made a renewed call to Western powers for NATO membership during the Russian buildup on the border in 2021 but was ultimately unsuccessful.
+During the Russian buildup on the border in 2021, President Volodymyr Zelenskyy made a renewed call to Western powers for NATO membership, but was ultimately unsuccessful.

+However, following the 2022 Russian invasion of Ukraine, NATO military logistical support, including a wide array of arms and ammunition, was rapidly provided by NATO countries, and continued to the present (mid-2024) -- with commitments for its indefinite continuance—and NATO officials and member states' leaders began to declare that Ukraine's eventual membership in NATO was expected following conclusion of the war.

+In 2023, Ukraine's defense minister, Oleksii Reznikov, described Ukraine as, essentially, a "de facto" member of NATO, with the expectation that "in the near future" Ukraine would become an actual "de jure" member of NATO.